henribjork/Plain-News/README.md

 School assignment, with the goals of creating a simple newsfeed with PHP, JavaScript, HTML and CSS.

 ## Installing
+You need to have PHP installed on your computer.
 Clone or fork this repository and start a PHP server in your terminal by entering:

 ```bash
 php -S localhost:8000